Brake Juddering Causes

 In areas where there is very steep inclines, then drivers are more likely to keep their foot on the brakes.
 Some of the hills in the Hebden Bridge area are like alpine passes with 180 degree bends to contend with.
 When you come down these roads you have to keep the car in a low gear and be prepared for a vehicle coming up the hill, without braking all the time.

 This constant braking is what overheats the discs and causes them to warp and vibrate giving Brake Juddering through your brake pedal.
-Some garages have a machine that will skim the brakes and stop the vibrating, but I think that once they have overheating then they do not work to their full potential and there for a new set of discs is the best option.
+Some garages have a machine that will skim the brakes and stop the vibrating, but I think that once they have overheating then they do not work to their full potential and there for a new set of pads and discs is the best option.

 Improved brake technology